ionic-team/ionic-framework/core/src/utils/test/playwright/docs/best-practices.md

 <h2 id="practice-test-config">Start your test with the configuration or layout in place if possible</h2>

-This allows tests to remain fast on continuous integration (CI) as we can focus on the test itself instead of navigating to the state where the test begins.
+This allows tests to remain fast on CI as we can focus on the test itself instead of navigating to the state where the test begins.
 For example, a simple [scrollIntoViewIfNeeded in Playwright](https://playwright.dev/docs/api/class-locator#locator-scroll-into-view-if-needed) can take around 300ms on CI.
 Since we run a single test for multiple configurations, that 300ms can add up quickly.
 Consider setting up your test in a way that the element you want to test is already in view when the test starts.